richard-ui/User-Centric-Project/README.md

 Further Testing
-- The website was tested on multiple browsers such as Microsoft Edge, Opera and FireFox, but the main one that was used chrome.
+- The website was tested on multiple browsers such as Microsoft Edge, Opera and FireFox, but the main one that was used was Chrome.
 This was because it was using the chrome extension at the time for gitpod and felt chrome was fast and reliable.

 - The website was viewed on iPhone SE, Android and laptop.
-There was also use of the developer tools as a faster way to look at the site becoming responisve suhc as using the example devices in th etools area.
+There was also use of the developer tools as a faster way to look at the site becoming responisve such as using the example devices in the tools area.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.